plebemineira/notemine_hw/README.md

 }
 ```

-In the example above, the buyer needs to zap `100` sats to mine a note with difficulty `15`.
+In the example above, the buyer needs to zap `1048576.0` sats to mine a note with difficulty `20`, because `pow-price-factor` is set to `1.0`.

 The PoW buyer sends a zap (along with the event to be mined) via JSON-RPC.
 If the zap contains enough sats, the response contains the mined event `id`:
 ```shell